open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 the child context.

-The span's `log_head_adjusted_count` field is set to the incoming value of `p` when both `p` and `r` are defined.
+The span's `log_head_adjusted_count` field is set to the incoming p-value when both `p` and `r` are defined.
 When `r` is not defined, the span's `log_head_adjusted_count` MUST be set to 0 indicating unknown probability, because the decision cannot be made consistently across the trace.

 ### Behavior of the `AlwaysOn` Sampler